-Xuedong Huang (黄学东) is a Microsoft Technical Fellow in AI and Research.
+Xuedong Huang (黄学东) is a Microsoft Technical Fellow in Cloud and AI.
 He leads Microsoft’s Speech and Language Group.

-- Solutions: AI for customer support (Project Toronto), Voice Assistant Cortana, Microsoft Translator
+- Solutions: AI for smart meetings (Project Princeton), customer support (Project Toronto), personal Assistant Cortana, and Microsoft Translator

 - APIs: Cognitive Services on Azure